 When to Seek Urgent Medical Attention

 Certain symptoms demand immediate medical care.
 Confusion, rapid heartbeat, and extreme thirst indicate severe dehydration.
-High fever above 103 degrees suggests the body cannot regulate temperature.
+A high fever above 103 degrees suggests the body cannot regulate temperature.
 Blistering that covers large portions of the body requires professional treatment, and fainting, seizures, or difficulty breathing are emergencies.
 Young children and elderly adults are particularly vulnerable to complications.

 Prevention Strategies for Long-Term Skin Health